bmedicke/REED/radare2/readme.md

 See [[r2b]](#sources-and-further-reading).

-Radare (RawDataRecovery) was started as a forensic hex editor.
-Over the years it has evolved into a reverse-engineering and binary analysis framework.
-Radare2 is a complete rewrite.

----

-It follows the Unix philosophy of minimalist, modular programs.
+Radare2 follows the Unix philosophy of minimalist, modular programs.
 The provided command line utilities are:

 | tool name     | function                                           |